-One of the hardest parts about being a special needs mom is trying to figure out what works daily and what absolutely does not.
+One of the hardest parts about being a special needs mom is trying to figure out what works daily for food choices and what absolutely does not.
 At the beginning of the school year, my son came home and declared that he was NOT eating school lunch anymore.

 There was nothing at all that he liked, and it turns out he wanted his mom to make lunch for him.
 I was up for the challenge.
 Lunch Ideas for kids are not easy so I have to stay on my toes!

-Mom to the rescue with a beefaroni recipe
+Mom to the rescue with a homemade beefaroni recipe

 I started with sending him easy sandwiches, a small snack and fruit.
 Then he got tired of it pretty quickly, and said to me after dinner–wouldn’t it be awesome if I could take hot food to school?
 (There are no student accessible microwaves in his school).